 We must convey to people that hospice and palliative patients report a higher quality of life, feel more empowered and are better informed about their conditions.
 They are more likely to die at home rather than hooked up to tubes in a hospital setting.
 Hospice families also experience less grief and distress.
 When palliative care is utilized early on, people live longer and happier lives.

-How can our language reflect that reality?
+How can our death and disease language reflect that reality?

 If people feel like they’re surrendering a battle, they experience despair and guilt at a time when those negative emotions are least helpful.

 Additionally, this becomes almost a self-fulfilling prophecy.
 Believing that illness is a war and sick people are losing that war, families won’t talk about hospice or palliative care until death is imminent.
 Then when dying occurs, death becomes even more associated with palliative care and hospice.
 So people continue to avoid bringing it up.